 You may be saying right now, “But I’m already so busy!” — and maybe you are.
 But if you feel like you are too busy for your puppy, then you shouldn’t be having a puppy in the first place, right?
 Puppies require a lot of attention and TLC, especially when they are new.
 That doesn’t mean help isn’t available: There are so many wonderful resources that can come to your house to get your pet outside for a walk, so you are not missing work.
 You need to consider the extra expense if you won’t be home during the day.

 Keeping on top of your new puppy’s comings and goings is important because you don’t want to give them too much freedom in the house to roam as that’s when they tend to find their favorite place to go to the bathroom.
 “It is also important to always provide positive reinforcement anytime they successfully potty outside!” says Dr. Johnston, as they will be more likely to continue doing the right thing if they know it prompts a positive reaction.

 Then it’s all about incentives, positive reinforcement, and setting new habits and rituals.
 There are a few ways to do this:

-“Be sure to use it properly and your pup will be telling you when they need to go outside in no time!” said Johnna Devereaux, a clinical pet nutritionist.
-“Bells should be hung next to the door (never on the actual door as you will desensitize your puppy to its sound),” said Devereaux.
+“Be sure to use it properly and your pup will be telling you when they need to go outside in no time!” says Johnna Devereaux, a clinical pet nutritionist.
+“Bells should be hung next to the door (never on the actual door as you will desensitize your puppy to its sound),” says Devereaux.

 When first starting, ring the bell each time immediately before taking the puppy out to potty — and be consistent — you are teaching your puppy that that sound means it’s time to go out and do potty — if you forget to ring it — they will too.